bantee-sharma/AI-Agent-Tools-in-LangChain/README.md

 It uses LangChain’s agent tools framework, combines it with Gemini’s generative capabilities, and includes a custom add() tool that parses and sums integers from text.

+## 🔍 Tools Description

+1. add_and_search.py

+Handles simple data storage and keyword-based search.

+Could be used for storing custom knowledge snippets or notes.

 **🧠 Features**